jacobhq/jetson-setup/README.md

 I've found myself having to setup my Jetson relatively frequently, so I compiled a list of steps I use.

 ## Use the script
-This script assumes you have set up SSH (see below), and have an external drive plugged in at `/dev/sda` with an existing docker cache on partition `/dev/sda1`. wget and curl should be preinstalled on Jetson Linux.
+This script assumes you have set up SSH (see below), and have an external drive plugged in at `/dev/sda` with an existing docker cache on partition `/dev/sda1`. wget should be preinstalled on Jetson Linux.
 This script:
 - **does not** touch your SSH config
 - **does not** adjust partitions on your external drive
 - **does** edit your `/etc/fstab` to mount your drive on boot